O'Riordan and Pavarotti's cover of 'Ave Maria' opened the Irish singer's 2018 funeral

-To have The Cranberries voice blaring out at the Church of Saint Ailbe once more, at her own funeral, was made even more poignant by the fact that O’Riordan’s singing career had started in that very building, singing and playing keyboard for the choir.
+Just over two decades after recording the song with Pavarotti, their version 'Ave Maria' cover rang out at the Church of Saint Ailbe in Co Limerick for the Irish singer's funeral in 2018.
+Even more poignant was the fact that O’Riordan’s singing career had started in that very building, singing and playing keyboard for the choir.

-There was an eruption of applause, inside and outside the church when The Cranberries' “When You're Gone” played as the service came to an end.
+At the closing of her funeral, there was an eruption of applause both inside and outside the church when The Cranberries' “When You're Gone” played as the service came to an end.

 This Cranberries hit was also played around the country on numerous radio stations as the country paid tribute to the Limerick star.